Water voles in Suffolk

-Suffolk has a great resource of potential water vole habitat with river valleys, coastal grazing marshes, ponds, ditches, lakes, fens and reedbeds.
-Since the project started in 2003, every river catchment in the county has been surveyed for water vole, and the results showed a dramatic decline in water vole populations since the previous county survey done in 1998.
-Habitat loss and predation by American mink, a non-native species, exacerbated this situation as they can wipe out whole colonies of water voles in only a matter of months.
-This accelerated the rate of water vole decline during the 1990s.
+Suffolk has a great resource of potential water vole habitat with river valleys, coastal grazing marshes, ponds, ditches, lakes, fens, and reedbeds.
+From 2003 to 2007 every river catchment in the county was surveyed for water vole, and the results showed a dramatic decline in water vole populations since the previous county survey done in 1998.
+Habitat loss and predation by American mink (an invasive non-native species) were believed to be the main causes of this decline.

-The good news is that further surveys from 2007-2010 confirm that with mink control in place, water vole have made a recovery throughout our water-courses and are once again a feature of river habitat.
-In 2018 water vole surveys are being undertaken on six river catchments in the county, using the same methodology as earlier surveys.
-This will enable comparison with previous survey data and an up to date picture of water vole distribution in the county to be established.
+The good news is that further surveys in 2007-2010 confirmed that with mink control in place, water voles have made a recovery throughout our water courses and are once again a feature of river habitat in Suffolk.
+Water voles are an endangered species in the UK and in Suffolk there is still more to be done to help protect water voles.

 Water vole are protected by the Wildlife & Countryside Act (1981) (as amended).
 It is an offence to intentionally kill, injure or take a water vole; possess or control a live or dead water vole; intentionally damage, destroy or obstruct access to any structure or place which water voles use for shelter or protection, or disturb water voles using such a place.

 What do if you see a water vole